dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 ![Email forwarding creation](/files/email-forwarding-setup.png)

 The **From** field is used to match an email address to forward from.
-Enter either a specific name (such as "support") without the domain.
+Enter either a specific name (such as `support`) without the domain.

-To create a catch-all address use a wildcard expression which is a period followed by an asterisk `(.*)`.

 In the **To** field enter the email address you would like as the recipient of the email.
 You can use a Gmail address or any other email address.

+### Catch-all emails

+To create a catch-all address follow the instructions to create an email and enter the following wildcard expression in the **To** field:

+    (.*)

+The expression represents is a period followed by an asterisk.
+The parenthesis are required.

 <note>